sharmaeklavya2/blog-source/content/posts/latex-tips.md

 In this article, I'll list tips for making LaTeX documents better and easing collaboration.

-The primary audience of this article are my current and future collaborators, but it should be useful to other LaTeX users too, mostly other academics.
+The target audience of this article is academic researchers who write math-heavy papers using LaTeX.
-To prevent these tips from being obvious or irrelevant to my primary audience, most of them are either based on subtle 'mistakes' by other researchers and students, or are tricks I discovered/invented to ease collaboration.
+I don't want to offer tips that are either obvious or irrelevant, so most of these tips are either based on subtle 'mistakes' by other researchers and students, mistakes by me pointed out by my collaborators (thanks!), or are tricks I discovered/invented to ease collaboration.

 [TOC]